1. Get accepted to Union College

 Talk to a financial aid advisor.
 They will clear up any details, answer questions and finalize your financial plan.Finish your financial steps under the "To Do" tab on "My Financial Aid" on your Portal account (instructions emailed to you after acceptance).

-- Upload your completed Tuberculosis Screen Questionnaire (pdf).
+- Upload your completed Tuberculosis Screen Questionnaire (available through uHealth) and submit the results of a quantiferon test.

 - Students can receive the test in the Campus Health office if one cannot be obtained prior to arrival.
 If skin test is positive, you will need to get an IGRA lab test completed called a Quantiferon or T-SPOT.